-We employ a strengths-based approach in all aspects of our research and training endeavours with emphasis on Indigenous leadership, governance, training and ways of doing things.
-The Centre is committed to becoming a national centre of excellence in Indigenous health research.
-Focusing on Indigenous ways of knowing, being and doing, we will undertake multidisciplinary research to address the diverse health issues impacting Indigenous peoples, while concurrently reducing health inequity and improving health outcomes and systems.
-Working with our community partners nationally and internationally, we strive to conduct impactful research, enhance student exposure and experiences in Indigenous health and create a next generation of Indigenous research leaders through a well-supported higher degree by research program.
-This will require building upon and strengthening our existing partnerships, as well as creating new partnerships and collaborations locally, nationally and internationally.
-This will enhance health and other outcomes for Indigenous peoples that will be sustainable, transferable and translatable over the long-term.
+We employ a strengths-based approach in all aspects of our research and training endeavours, with emphasis on Indigenous leadership, governance, capacity building and ways of doing things.
+The Centre is committed to becoming a national centre of excellence in urban Indigenous health.
+Our aims are to improve health outcomes for Indigenous peoples living in urban regions (defined here as capital cities and suburbs), through the conduct of impactful research, enhanced student exposure and experiences in Indigenous health, and by creating a next generation of Indigenous research leaders.
+This will require building upon and strengthening our existing partnerships, particularly with the IUIH as well as creating new partnerships and collaborations locally and nationally.
+This will effect outcomes for Indigenous peoples that will be sustainable, transferable and translatable over the long-term.

-In this Strategic Plan 2020-2024, the UQ Poche Centre for Indigenous Health has determined its key strategic direction is to become a leading Indigenous health research centre.
-For the Centre, this strategic direction will mean a focused effort towards growing the impact of its research on improving the health of Aboriginal and Torres Strait Islander peoples and eliminating health inequities and injustices.
+In this Strategic Plan 2020-2024, the UQ Poche Centre for Indigenous Health has determined its key strategic direction is to become the national leading research centre in urban Indigenous health.
+For the Centre, this strategic direction will mean a focused effort towards growing the impact of its research on improving the health of Aboriginal and Torres Strait Islander peoples and closing the gap in life expectancy between Indigenous and non-Indigenous people.
 This will also mean a concerted effort in supporting the next generation of Aboriginal and Torres Strait Islander health researchers.